The following article is the most comprehensive travel guide to the Karakoram Highway available on the internet. Updated to 2018.

 After spending no less than 40 days hitchhiking my way from village to village and experiencing quite a few adventures, I have compiled all the necessary information that will help you travel along the Karakoram Highway (KKH).

-Karakoram Highway – A journey from Pakistan to China
+A guide to the Karakoram Highway – From Pakistan to China by road

 What are you going to find in this article?

 Things you need to know before planning your trip

 Itinerary – Highlights of the Karakoram Highway